Sex Ed for Grown-Ups

 Introduction Part One: Before we get started i.
 The issue with ‘nice’ ii.
 Being normal? iii.
 What’s the message? iv.
 Approaching menace v.
 Quiz Part Two: Bodies 1.
 Head, shoulders, knees, and toes… mind the gap 2.
 All aboard the tour bus 3.
 Lumps, bumps, and hairy bits 4.
 Where do babies come from 5.
 Get your hands out of your pants, it’s dirty… Part Three: Sex 6.
 What is sex?
 7. Making sex safe 8.
 Making sex safe: Contraception 9.
 Making sex safe: Sexually Transmitted Infections (STIs) 10.
 Making sex safe: Consent & Sexual Citizenship 11.
 What to do when things go wrong Part Four: Sex Media 12.
 Pornography and Sex media 13.
 Reading between the lines of mainstream media 14.
 Mobile phones & life online 15.
 Sexing - Shameless Sexting Conclusion Quiz Answers

-Jonny Hunt is an independent Relationships and Sex Education (RSE) Consultant.
-Jonny has spent his career working face-to-face with children and young people of various ages (from 4 years upwards), and training the professionals who work with them around, all aspects of sex and relationships.
-Jonny specialises in delivering inclusive RSE, with a rights-based approach, encouraging both adults and young people to explore their attitudes and values to sex and relationships.
+Jonny Hunt is an independent relationships and sex education (RSE) consultant.
+Jonny has spent his career working face to face with children and young people of various ages (from four years upwards), and training the professionals who work with them around all aspects of sex and relationships.
+Jonny specialises in delivering inclusive RSE, with a rights-based approach, encouraging both adults and young people to explore their values and attitudes to sex and relationships.

 Leah Jewett, Outspoken Sex Ed Director